chenyuanwu/chenyuanwu.github.io/_pages/about.md

   - /about.html
 ---

 I received my Ph.D. in computer science from University of Pennsylvania in December 2024, advised by [Prof. Boon Thau Loo](https://boonloo.cis.upenn.edu).
-I am a member of the Penn Database Group and the Distributed Systems Lab.
 I also work closely with [Prof. Dahlia Malkhi (Chainlink Labs & UCSB)](https://malkhi.com/about/), [Prof. Ryan Marcus (UPenn)](https://rmarcus.info/blog/) and [Prof. Mohammad Javad Amiri (Stony Brook University)](https://www3.cs.stonybrook.edu/~amiri/).
-I am broadly interested in distributed data management, consensus protocols, and blockchains.
-My dissertation research focuses on Systems+AI, using machine learning to build the next generation of distributed systems that are adaptive and can be deployed in untrusted contexts.
+My research interest mainly lies in blockchains and AI-driven systems.
+I am especially interested in using machine learning to build the next generation of decentralized systems that are adaptive and smart.
+In pursuit of this goal, I have researched and published across the system stack, from adaptive transaction management to adaptive Byzantine fault-tolerant consensus and their underlying infrastructure.

 ## Publications
 **BFTBrain: Adaptive BFT Consensus with Reinforcement Learning** <br />